Expressoos/strainer/README.md

 Use squelize
 ============

+Default user:

+	john@doe.com : qjskdhqskjd

+Use sequelize

-Package squelize, squelize-cli & mysql2 allow use to create model for express app.
+Package sequelize, sequelize-cli & mysql2 allow use to create model for express app.

-The file conf/config.json contain configuration for database and for squelize:
+The file conf/config.json contain configuration for database and for sequelize:

 ```
 	make db/PREFIX:COMMAND ARGS="--name User"